TB Screening (Skin)

 What other tests might I have along with this test?

-If you test positive on a TB skin test, your doctor will probably order a chest X-ray, sputum smear (a test on mucus you cough up), and TB culture to confirm the results.
+If you test positive on a TB skin test, your healthcare provider will probably order a chest X-ray, sputum smear (a test on mucus you cough up), and TB culture.
+These tests are to find out if you have active or latent TB.
+A blood screening test is also available for TB, but only one screening test will be recommended by your healthcare provider, based on your case.

 What do my test results mean?

 The test may be interpreted as positive if the skin where you were injected is hard, raised, red, and swollen.
-However, redness alone is not considered a positive reaction.
+But redness alone is not considered a positive reaction.

-In many cases, if you have a healthy immune system, your body will "wall off" the TB bacteria soon after you are infected, and you will not go on to develop an active TB infection.
-Further tests are necessary to see if you have active or inactive TB.
+In many cases, if you have a healthy immune system, your body will "wall off" the TB bacteria soon after you are infected.
+You will not go on to develop an active TB infection.
+You will need more tests to see if you have active or inactive TB.

 If you have no reaction, the skin test is considered negative, and you are not likely to have inactive TB or TB disease.